saclem/modern_data_plateform/README.md

     Orchestration:
         Dagster handles workflow orchestration, ensuring the ETL processes are run in a timely and reliable manner.

-## Getting Started
-Prerequisites

-    Docker
-    Docker Compose

-Ensure both Docker and Docker Compose are installed on your machine.

 ## Debugging the Logs